-Requesting a leave of absence is initiated by obtaining approval from the Director of the Doctoral Program, the Director of the School of Communication, and the student's advisor.
-Student should send an email to Taj Frazier, Sarah Holterman, and Anne Marie Campian, with a cc to their advisor.
+Requesting a leave of absence is initiated by obtaining approval from the Director of the Doctoral Program, the Director of the School of Communication, and the student's faculty advisor.
+Student should send an email to Hernan Galperin, Sarah Holterman, and Anne Marie Campian, with a cc to their advisor.